kevinshenyang07/notes-and-projects/README.md

 **Notes:**

 The articles that I translated in my spare time.
-I hope more people in China can know how data science is evolving all around the world.
+Hope more people in China can know how data science is evolving all around the world.

 [A Sneak Peek Into Optimizely’s First Industry Benchmark Report](https://github.com/kevinshenyang07/notes-and-projects/blob/gh-pages/notes/A%20Sneak%20Peek%20Into%20Optimizely%E2%80%99s%20First%20Industry%20Benchmark%20Report.pdf)